Learn about inflation, deflation and hyperinflation, and the best inflation hedges to protect your wealth.

 What Causes Hyperinflation?

 Hyperinflation is caused by a massive increase in the money supply coupled with a severe contraction in the supply of goods and services.
 The spike in the money supply is not due to bank lending.
 Rather the federal government, led by corrupt leaders, spends substantially more than it receives in tax revenue.
 By some estimates, the Venezuelan government has stoked hyperinflation by running budget deficits equal to 30% to 40% of the nation’s gross domestic product (GDP).
-GDP measures the value of goods and services produced in the country.
+GDP measures the value of goods and services produced in a country.

 Such extraordinary levels of spending lead to a lack of confidence in the government.
 The country’s currency plummets in value relative to other currencies.
 This causes the prices of imports to spike, which further exacerbates the hyperinflation.

 Hyperinflation occurs because governments essentially run the printing press to pay for things.
-They often do this because leaders have tenuous political control so they want to reward the factions that help keep them in power, such as the military.
+They often do this because leaders have tenuous political control so they want to reward factions that help keep them in power, such as the military.

 Hyperinflation can also result from a lack of confidence in the central bank and the currency it issues.
-If commercial banks no longer want to hold deposits at the central bank and chooses to redeem those deposits for printed currency, then the huge increase in the money supply could also lead to hyperinflation.
+If commercial banks no longer want to hold deposits at the central bank and choose to redeem those deposits for printed currency, then the huge increase in the money supply could also lead to hyperinflation.

 How to End Hyperinflation